 While we typically prefer to keep our recommendations in London, there are also some excellent firework displays outside of the city limits in surrounding townships and municipalities.
 Even though this would require some more driving, they’re definitely worth checking out.

+Grand Bend is a beach town to the northwest of London on the shores of Lake Huron.
+Their event consists of an evening of music, featuring Jessica Allossery, Vintage Flight, and Highway 21.
+This, of course, is all an opening act for the pyrotechnics.
 The fireworks begin at 10PM after the singing of the national anthem.
 The show that Grand Bend puts on is the largest in southwestern Ontario and is visible from mostly any point in the town, but the prime seating is definitely on the beach.
 Best of all, the whole event is completely free, except for public parking!

+Port Stanley is a lakeside town to the south of London, offering Canfest, an event that runs the entire long weekend, from Saturday June 30th to Monday July 2nd.
+Basically the whole town participates, but the centre of the action is on the main beach, where you’ll find live music, a kids zone, and other events throughout the weekend, such as a BBQ on Saturday evening, a parade on Sunday morning, and of course, fireworks on Sunday night.
 Their fireworks being at 9:45PM, just after the sun has set and people can stop worrying about sunburns.
 The fireworks are sure to impress as the colours reflect off the water, making it seem like twice as many explosions of colour than there actually are.
 It’s a truly wonderful experience and heading out there is highly recommended.